wrightaprilm/wrightaprilm.github.io/content/ttu.md

 + Minute papers: Before leaving for lunch, and before leaving for the day, we did minute papers.
 On their green stickies, we had students write one thing that worked; on red, one that didn't.
 These were very helpful.
 For example, after lunch on the first day, we spent a couple minutes clarifying the dictionary  .keys() method and having a useful discussion about object methods and how to find out which objects have what methods.

 + The learners: We had some issues related to pitching the material with multiple levels of learners present.
 But I think they all had really great attitudes about that, and were aware of those challenges and sought actively to make their own experience worthwhile.
 	+ Novice learners weren't shy about asking questions.
-Their number was a positive sign that teaching (e.g.) very basic shell was a good idea.
+The rate of questions was a positive sign that teaching (e.g.) very basic shell was a good idea.
 	+ For many experienced learners version control, unit testing, and classes were still genuinely new ideas.